MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-ai.md

 **AIClassify**( _Text_, _Categories_ )
 - _Text_ - Required.
 A text sentences.
 The text to classify.
 - _Categories_ - Required.
 Single column of table of text categories.
-- For Canvas apps, the return value is in the _Classification_ column.
+- For canvas apps, the return value is in the _Classification_ column.

 **AIExtract**( _Text_, _Entity_ )
 - _Text_ - Required.
 A text sentences.
 The text to extract the data from.
 - _Entity_ - Required.
 The entity to extract.
 The name of entity to extract.
-- For Canvas apps, the return value is in the _ExtractedData_ column, a table of zero or more rows of data matching the provided entity.
+- For canvas apps, the return value is in the _ExtractedData_ column, a table of zero or more rows of data matching the provided entity.

 **AIReply**( _Text_ )
 - _Text_ - Required.
 A text sentence.
 The text to respond to.
-- For Canvas apps, the return value is in the _PreparedResponse_ column.
+- For canvas apps, the return value is in the _PreparedResponse_ column.

 **AISentiment**( _Text_ )
 - _Text_ - Required.
 The text to analyze for sentiment.
-- For Canvas apps, the return value is in the _AnalyzedSentiment_ column and is "Positive", "Neutral", or "Negative".
+- For canvas apps, the return value is in the _AnalyzedSentiment_ column and is "Positive", "Neutral", or "Negative".

 **AISummarize**( _Text_ )
 - _Text_ - Required.
 The text to summarize.
-- For Canvas apps, the return value is in the _SummarizedText_ column.
+- For canvas apps, the return value is in the _SummarizedText_ column.

 **AITranslate**(_Text_, _TargetLanguage_)
 - _Text_ - Required.
 The text to translate.
 - _TargetLanguage_ - The language tag to translate into such as "fr" for French.
 See the [**Language** function](./function-language.md) for more details.
-- For Canvas apps, the return value is in the _TranslatedText_ column.
+- For canvas apps, the return value is in the _TranslatedText_ column.

 ## Examples